Get started

 2. Run mapps help to test that it worked.
 You should receive a list of supported commands.

 3. Once installed, run mapps init and add your API token once prompted.
-Learn how to get your monday.com API token here.
+Follow these steps if you don't know how to get your API token.

 Software development kit

-When adding monday code to an existing app, navigate to your app's directory and run npm i @mondaycom/apps-sdk to add it as a dependency.
+When adding monday code to an existing app, navigate to your app's directory and run npm i @mondaycom/apps-sdk to add the Javascript SDK as a dependency.

 🚧

-We currently only support the Javascript SDK but hope to support more languages in the future!
+We currently support the Javascript and Python SDKs but hope to support more languages in the future!

 Once you're ready to deploy your app: